Opinion: Would you show this ‘pornographic’ statue to your kids?

 The statue of David is, of course, widely considered a masterpiece of the Renaissance.
 According to Carrasquilla, the Renaissance is required learning for sixth graders.
 If the teacher has been inched out for teaching what is on the core curriculum – because of the fringe views of a tiny minority of parents – this seems to be a bonkers (and truly dangerous) precedent.

-The school board’s chair, Barney Bishop, who told Carrasquilla that she should resign or be fired, said “parental rights are supreme, and that means protecting the interests of all parents, whether it’s one, ten, twenty, or fifty.”
+The school board’s chair, Barney Bishop, who told Carrasquilla that she should resign or be fired, said “parental rights are supreme, and that means protecting the interests of all parents, whether it’s one, 10, 20, or 50.”
 What a great approach to education!

 Call me cynical, but it’s almost as if there might be some wider political agenda at play here.
 But wait… that can’t be the case, because only the woke brigade are about imposing political ideology, right?
 Whereas right-wing anti-wokers are about the valiant defence of civil liberties and free speech?